 Ever Had A Bad One-Night Stand?

-Some people may take this a little far, but that’s okay.
-If you want to add your comments below, and tell me about all of your bad one-night stands, or what I like to call bad day trades.
-If you’ve ever had a really ugly, stinky, smelly bad day trade, let us know what happened and how you were able to correct.
+Some people may take this a little far, but that's okay.
+If you want to add your comments below and tell me about all of your bad one-night stands, or what I like to call bad day trades.
+If you've ever had an ugly, stinky, smelly bad day trade, let us know what happened and how you were able to correct.